phalcon/documentation/docs/dispatcher.md

 }
 ```

 In the `InvoicesController` we will define which model the controller is associated with.
 This is done by implementing the [Phalcon\Mvc\Model\Binder\BindableInterface][mvc-model-binder-bindableinterface], which will make the `getModelName()` method available.
 This method is used to return the model name.
-It can return string with just one model name or an associative array with the key is the parameter name.
+It can return a string with just one model name or an associative array with the key as the parameter name.

 ```php
 <?php